Blog

 Mesa County, Colorado is in USDA Hardiness Zone 7a.
 The average last spring frost is May 1 and first fall frost is October 9.

-Mesa County County sits in USDA Zone 7a.
+Mesa County sits in USDA Zone 7a.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Mesa County County's climate?
+Can Geraniums grow in Mesa County's climate?

 🌱